halilozercan/compose-richtext/docs/richtext-markdown.md

 [![Android Library](https://img.shields.io/badge/Platform-Android-green.svg?style=for-the-badge)](https://developer.android.com/studio/build/dependencies)
 [![JVM Library](https://img.shields.io/badge/Platform-JVM-red.svg?style=for-the-badge)](https://kotlinlang.org/docs/mpp-intro.html)

-Library for rendering Markdown tree defined as an `AstNode`.
+Library for rendering Markdown tree that is defined as an `AstNode`.
+This module would be useless for someone who is looking to just render a Markdown string.
+Please take a look to `richtext-commonmark` for such features. `richtext-markdown` behaves as sort of a building block.
+You can create your own parser or use 3rd party ones that converts any Markdown string to an `AstNode` tree.

 ## Gradle